 The information relating to the third parties is not well known and would only be known to a limited group of people with a business need to know.
-As this information is only known to a limited group of people, the individuals concerned are not generally known to be associated with the matters discussed in the document.
+As this information is only known to a limited group of people, the individual(s) concerned is/are not generally known to be associated with the matters discussed in the document.
 This information is not available from publicly accessible sources.

-I do not consider that the information relating specifically to the third parties would be relevant to the broader scope of your request, as you are seeking access to information relating to the Safe Migration Awareness program, rather than information that relates to other individuals as such.
+I do not consider that the information relating specifically to the third parties would be relevant to the broader scope of your request, as you are seeking access to Ministerial Briefs in relation to Novak Djokovic rather than information which wholly relates to other individuals.